Who are Somalia's al-Shabab?

 Although it has lost control of most towns and cities, it still dominates in many rural areas.

-It was forced out of the capital, Mogadishu, in August 2011 and left the vital port of Kismayo in September 2012.
+It was forced out of the capital, Mogadishu, in August 2011 following an AU-led offensive, and left the vital port of Kismayo in September 2012.

-The loss of Kismayo has hit al-Shabab's finances, as it used to earn money by taking a cut of the town's lucrative charcoal trade.
+The loss of Kismayo has hit al-Shabab's finances, as it used to earn money by taking a cut of the city's lucrative charcoal trade.

-Although African Union (AU) forces are trying to squeeze al-Shabab further, the group is still able to carry out suicide attacks in Mogadishu and elsewhere.
+Although the military operations are weakening al-Shabab, the group is still able to carry out suicide attacks.

 What are al-Shabab's foreign links?